Kristofer Schipper

 Kristofer Marinus Schipper (23 October 1934 – 18 February 2021), also known as Rik Schipper and by his Chinese name Shi Zhouren (施舟人), was a Dutch sinologist.
 He was a professor of Oriental studies at Leiden University, appointed there in 1993.
 Schipper worked as researcher for École française d'Extrême-Orient and later taught as directeur de recherche in History of Daoism studies at the École pratique des hautes études in Paris.
 He was head of the Institut des Hautes Études Chinoises from the Collège de France.
 He also taught at Fuzhou University and Zhangzhou College.
-After his retirement he and his wife Yuan Bingling moved to Fuzhou (Fujian) in China.
+After his retirement, he and his wife Yuan Bingling moved to Fuzhou (Fujian) in China.

 Early life and education

-Schipper was born in Järnskog, Eda Municipality on 23 October 1934.
+Schipper was born in Järnskog, Eda Municipality, on 23 October 1934.
 Schipper grew up near Edam, Netherlands.

-His father, Klaas Abe Schipper, was a Mennonite pastor, and his mother Johanna Schipper was a devout believer.
-The couple was declared “Righteous Among the Nations” by Israel’s Yad Vashem Holocaust remembrance center, for their efforts in hiding Jewish people during the German occupation of Holland in World War II.
+His father, Klaas Abe Schipper, was a Mennonite Christian pastor, and his mother Johanna Schipper was a devout believer.
+The couple was declared “Righteous Among the Nations” by Israel's Yad Vashem Holocaust remembrance center, for their efforts in hiding Jewish people during the German occupation of Holland in World War II.

 Research

 Schipper studied in Taiwan.
 He was very interested in the ceremonies and rituals that are part of Taoism.
 Knowledge of the rituals may only be passed on within a family.
 He was adopted by a befriended family, so he could be trained in Taoism.
-In 1968 he was initiated as a priest in the Zhengyi School of Taoism.
+In 1968, he was initiated as a priest in the Zhengyi School of Taoism.
 He organized and edited the first complete scientific study of the 1500 works contained in the Taoist Canon of the Ming Dynasty.

 Schipper became a member of the Royal Netherlands Academy of Arts and Sciences in 1995.

 Library of the Western Belvedere

-In 2001 Kristofer Schipper and his wife Dr. Yuan Bingling founded the first library in China specialised in western art, literature, and culture, in Fuzhou.
+In 2001, Kristofer Schipper and his wife Dr. Yuan Bingling founded the first library in China specialised in western art, literature, and culture, in Fuzhou.
 It is called the "Library of the Western Belvedere" or "Xiguan cangshulou 西观藏书楼" (Fuzhou University Global Civilization Research Center and Library of the Western Belvedere.)

-With his library they intend to make western literature more accessible to Chinese scientists.
-The collection consists, in 2007, of about 25000 titles on literature, art history, and philosophy in many languages, such as English, French, German, Dutch, and other western languages.
+With his library, they intend to make western literature more accessible to Chinese scientists.
+The collection consisted, in 2007, of about 25000 titles on literature, art history, and philosophy in many languages, such as English, French, German, Dutch, and other western languages.